pkibbey/pkibbey.github.io/src/content/blog/micro-frontends.md

 ---
-title: 'Micro-Frontends'
+title: Breaking Monoliths
-subtitle: 'Scaling Team Architecture'
+subtitle: Scaling Team Architecture
 description: >-
   A comprehensive guide to implementing micro-frontend architecture for better team autonomy, scalability, and maintainability in large applications.